bafiam/Bafiam-Cocktails/README.md

 - View the drink Ingredients
 - View instructions on how to mix the Ingredients

+Detailed project description can be found here[Catalogue of Statistics](https://www.notion.so/Catalogue-of-Statistics-72446e7fa33c403a9b6a0bc1de5c6cf5)

 ## Screenshots

 #### Home

 <img src="./home.png" alt="screenshot1"/>

 #### Single Item

 <img src="./item.png" alt="screenshot1"/>

 ## Prerequisites Installations